-ESP (Electronic Stability Program)
+Electronic Stability Program (ESP)

 This system enhances directional control and stability of the vehicle under various driving conditions.
-ESP corrects for over/under steering of the vehicle by applying the brake of the appropriate wheel to assist in counteracting the over/under steer condition.
+ESP corrects for over-steering or under-steering of the vehicle by applying the brake of the appropriate wheel to assist in counteracting the over-steering or under-steering condition.
 Engine power may also be reduced to help the vehicle maintain the desired path.
 ESP uses sensors in the vehicle to determine the vehicle path intended by the driver and compares it to the actual path of the vehicle.
-When the actual path does not match the intended path, ESP applies the brake of the appropriate wheel to assist in counteracting the oversteer or understeer condition
+When the actual path does not match the intended path, ESP applies the brake of the appropriate wheel to assist in counteracting the over-steer or under-steer condition

-- Oversteer when the vehicle is turning more than appropriate for the steering wheel position. - Understeer when the vehicle is turning less than appropriate for the steering wheel position.
+- Over-steer when the vehicle is turning more than appropriate for the steering wheel position. - Under-steer when the vehicle is turning less than appropriate for the steering wheel position.

-ESP/TCS Indicator Light
+ESP Indicator Light

-The "ESP/TCS Indicator Light" located in the instrument cluster, starts to flash as soon as the tires lose traction and the ESP system becomes active.
-The "ESP/TCS Indicator Light" also flashes when TCS is active.
-If the "ESP/TCS Indicator Light" begins to flash during acceleration, ease up on the accelerator and apply as little throttle as possible.
+The "ESP Indicator Light" located in the instrument cluster, starts to flash as soon as the tires lose traction and the ESP system becomes active.
+If the "ESP Indicator Light" begins to flash during acceleration, ease up on the accelerator and apply as little throttle as possible.
 Be sure to adapt your speed and driving to the prevailing road conditions.